billybrewster/blog/content/arctic/spine2024/index.md

 Will I be back next year for another go?

-Too right I will be.
+Of course I will be.
+This experience has only made me more hungry to return to these spectacular landscapes.

+&nbsp;

 Will Roberts collared me for a few words post-race which you can view below